connery-io/connery-sdk/README.md

 ## 🤔 What is this?

+**Connery is a middle layer between APIs and platforms.
+It allows wrapping any API into a connector written in JavaScript, standardizing it, and then using the connector from any platform.**

 There are many platforms around that allow you to connect different services together and build automation workflows.
 For example, no-code platforms like Zapier and Make.
 Also, many AI-powered platforms are gaining momentum on the market — for instance, ChatGPT with its plugins,